About "our elbow deep" life style...

 One common misconception to keep in mind is that superworms should not be refrigerated.
 Although they are similar to mealworms, and even come from the same genus, it's important to know that they should not be raised in the same fashion.
 Basically, putting your superworms in the refrigerator will not do them well, unlike mealworms.

 Black soldier fly larva are some of the most beneficial critters you can feed your pets.
 We raise them because they are a diverse snack that can also offer a nutritional boost for any diet.
 They are also known as phoenix worms, rept worms, or calciworms.
-But no matter what they're known as, let it be known that they are an excellent source of food for your pet.
+But no matter what they're known as, let it be known that they are an excellent source of protein for your pet.

 Setting Up Pet Habitats

 Raising critters and selling critters may be our forte.
 However, we're just as concerned and focused on how to get your pet properly set up.
 And their set up can include a variety of different options, depending on what type of pet you're caring for.
+Our pet care guides are written by our in-house zoologists, who have years of hands-on experience with many reptiles, amphibians, and other exotic pets.
+If our articles and guides don't answer your questions, we encourage you to post your questions on our community-focused reptile forum.
+Here, you'll receive instant help from our herp-loving community and in-house zoologists who help moderate the forum.

 Your favorite reptile or amphibian needs a home.
 And reptile tanks will serve well for this purpose.
 However, there are many tanks on the market, and knowing which one is right for your pet can be a challenge.
 Some questions you'll need to know are: